 You can see a what a wire piercing probe looks like here: Wire Piercing Probe.

 Connect the connector back to the crankshaft position sensor.
 The crankshaft position sensor must be connected to its electrical connector for this test to work.

-Set your multimeter to Volts DC mode and ground the black multimeter lead directly on the battery negative (-) terminal.
+Set your multimeter to Volts DC mode and Connect the black multimeter test lead directly to the battery negative (-) terminal.